eduardoleao052/CNN-from-scratch/README.md

-# CNN From Scratch
+# CNN From Scratch in Vanilla Python
-## Full implementation of most used Computer Vision layers in plain code (numpy)
 - This idea started as a personal project after reading <i>Neural Networks and Deep Learning</i> by Michael Nielsen.
 - The OOP-based approach was built after watching CS231n on youtube, and that is the current implementation.